alannakelly/pico8/README.md

-# pico8
+# PICO-8 Examples

-Examples using Lexaloffe's PICO-8
+A set of examples using Lexaloffe's [PICO-8](https://www.lexaloffle.com/pico-8.php).